coverclock/com-diag-bin/README.md

     cat /mnt2/etc/debian_version
     sudo umount /mnt2

-## Determine the Raspbian version from the local backup.
+## Determine the Raspbian version from the local backup offline.

 The partitioning on the standard Raspbian image differs from jessie to stretch to buster.